Twitter Blows Up After Trump Says It Was ‘Impossible’ For Him To Know About Flynn

 — Jennifer Hayden (@Scout_Finch) May 17, 2019

 Former President Obama had cautioned Trump not to hire Flynn in 2016.
-Former acting Attorney General Sally Yates also warned the president that Flynn was susceptible to blackmail and was in a compromising situation during a testimony in 2017.
+Former acting Attorney General Sally Yates also warned the president that Flynn was susceptible to blackmail and was in a compromising situation during testimony in 2017.

-Flynn resigned in February 2017 after only being in position for a short while after reports emerged that he had misled Trump’s transition team and White House officials about conversations between himself and a Russian ambassador that took place before Trump was confirmed into office.
+Flynn resigned in February 2017 after only being in position for a short while after reports emerged that he had misled Trump’s transition team and White House officials about conversations between himself and a Russian ambassador that took place before Trump was confirmed in office.

-Flynn pled guilty in December 2017 of lying to FBI agents about that contact.
+Flynn pleaded guilty in December 2017 of lying to FBI agents about that contact.

 Trump had asked then-FBI director James Comey to “let this go” in reference to the investigation into Flynn, according to a memo written by Comey.
 Since then, Trump has made his support for Flynn clear in numerous statements and tweets praising and defending him.

-According to Mueller’s report, Trump’s attorney also reached out to Flynn to let him know that Trump had “warm feelings” towards him and asked for a heads up if Flynn had any information that would implicate the president.
+According to Mueller’s report, Trump’s attorney also reached out to Flynn to let him know that Trump had “warm feelings” toward him and asked for a heads up if Flynn had any information that would implicate the president.